 Zinc Saves Kids

-The Zinc Saves Kids initiative supports UNICEF`s zinc containing supplementation programs to improve the survival, growth and development of young children in developing countries who are affected most by zinc deficiency-related health problems.
+The Zinc Saves Kids foundation supports zinc initiatives that promote supplementation, fortification and treatment programs to improve the survival, growth and development of young children.

 Zinc & Health

-Zinc deficiency is a significant health problem in developing countries, especially among young children.
+Zinc deficiency poses a significant health problem in developing countries, especially among young children.
 Zinc deficiency weakens their immune system and leaves them vulnerable to diarrhea, pneumonia, and malaria.
-Diarrhea is one of the leading causes of death in children under five years of age claiming the lives of 480,000 young children per year.
-Zinc deficiency has also been linked to growth retardation (stunting) and impeded intellectual development affecting over 140 million children under five.
+Diarrhea is one of the leading causes of death in children younger than five and claims the lives of more than 100,000 children per year.
+Zinc deficiency also has been linked to growth retardation (stunting) and impeded intellectual development affecting nearly 400 million children younger than five.

 But there is hope.
 There are several high-impact, cost-effective solutions to zinc deficiency.
 Treatments of zinc tablets and oral re-hydration salts cost less than $0.50 and can save hundreds of thousands of lives every year.
 While zinc is crucial to the treatment of diarrhea, it also plays a significant role in preventing it and other health problems.
-Due to the role zinc can have in saving children’s lives, the former UN Secretary-General Ban Ki-Moon named zinc a “life-saving commodity” (UN Commission Report, 2012).
+Due to the role zinc can have in saving children’s lives, the United Nations named zinc a “life-saving commodity” (UN Commission Report, 2012).

 The challenge isn’t producing more zinc; it is getting zinc to those who need it most.
 That requires educating health workers, mothers, and caregivers and advocating with the local government about zinc’s importance for human health.
-That’s why the zinc industry, through IZA’s Zinc Saves Kids Initiative, partnered with UNICEF to support its global micronutrient supplementation program aimed at addressing zinc deficiency for at-risk children.
+That’s why the zinc industry, through the Zinc Saves Kids Foundation, has supported initiatives with UNICEF and the International Zinc Nutrition Consultative Group (IZiNCG); community health programs in Burkina Faso, the Democratic Republic of the Congo (DRC), Honduras, and Senegal; and fundamental research to investigate linkages between zinc deficiency and autism biomarkers in mothers and infants.

 By the Numbers